-$^{86}\mathrm{Attribute}$ with a cardinality equal to one.
+88Attribute with a cardinality equal to one.

-Generator does not define Getter and Setter methods for the EList types, although they are still required for Hibernate persistence.
+(EList) collection type of the corresponding elements, and do not define default values.
+Another characteristic is that the EMF Generator does not define Getter and Setter methods for the EList types, although they are still required for Hibernate persistence.

 This implies that the Java sources produced by the EMF Generator have to be manually edited in order to be useful for any Hibernate project.
+With the disadvantage that edits would have to be reconstructed every time there is an update to the sources structure.